 Within Pololū Valley, approximately 1,723 acres, primarily consisting of the valley ridge and wall, along with several parcels on the valley floor, fall under the jurisdiction of the State DLNR DOFAW.
-Additionally, there are multiple parcels of varying sizes, ranging from less than a halfacre to 88 acres, spread across different parts of the valley floor that are held in fee-simple by private property owners.
+Additionally, there are multiple parcels of varying sizes, ranging from less than a half-acre to 86 acres, spread across different parts of the valley floor that are held in fee-simple by private property owners, including Surety, who owns the 86-acre parcel.
 Figure 10 provides a map of the large landowners for the area.